A Definition of Non-Stationary Bandits: Introduction

 \section{Introduction}

 The subject of non-stationary bandit learning has attracted much recent attention.
-However, what constitutes a non-stationary bandit has yet to be formally defined.
-Non-stationary bandits have typically been characterized as those for which the ``reward distribution" over time; we use quotation marks here because, as we will later explain, for a non-stationary bandit, the notion of a reward distribution is ill-defined.

-For example, \cite{besbes2019optimal} refer to stationary bandits as those for which ``the reward distributions do not change over time,'' and consider ``changes in the reward distribution'' as the distinguishing trait of non-stationarity. \cite{besson2019generalized} study what they refer to as piecewise stationary bandits, distinguishing them from traditional bandits, for which ``the arm distributions do not evolve over time.'' \cite{garivier2008upper} consider bandits for which ``the distributions of rewards remain constant over epochs and change at unknown time instants.'' \cite{gupta2011thompson} study what they call dynamic bandits, where ``the reward probabilities are dynamically evolving.'' \cite{slivkins2008adapting} study what they call a dynamic multi-armed bandit, in which ``the reward functions stochastically and gradually change in time.''

-The informal definitions found in the literature are plagued with several issues.
-Firstly, these definitions are full of ambiguity; they can classify the same bandit as both stationary and non-stationary.
-Secondly, they motivate a widely-used notion of regret, the dynamic regret, which is less effective as a performance metric.
-Thirdly, they lead to a measure of the degree of non-stationarity that often overestimates and produces regret analyses with extremely loose regret bounds.
-A primary contribution of this paper is a formal definition for non-stationary bandits that resolves the ambiguity.
-This definition also motivates other definitions and regret analyses that lead to tighter bounds for non-stationary bandit learning.
-In what follows, we discuss each of these three issues in more detail and explain how we address them.

-The informal definitions presented in the literature suffer from ambiguity, as we demonstrate through straightforward examples in Section~\ref{section:issues}.
-The ambiguity arises from the dependence of these definitions on the choice of the ``reward distribution."
-We propose a definition of non-stationary bandits that does not depend on this concept, and is therefore unambiguous.

-The informal definition of non-stationary bandits motivated the notion of dynamic regret, which has been widely used to characterize agent performance in non-stationary bandits \citep{besbes2019optimal, besson2019generalized, cheung2019learning, garivier2008upper, gupta2011thompson, pmlr-v31-mellor13a, min2023, raj2017taming, slivkins2008adapting}.
-Dynamic regret measures the performance of an agent relative to an oracle that knows the ``mean rewards" and acts optimally.
-This notion is problematic, because it is less effective in identifying capable agents and differentiating these agents from the rest.
-For example, as we will demonstrate in Section~\ref{section:issues}, an optimal agent can incur a large linear dynamic regret in a bandit that is intuitively nearly stationary.
-This seems to suggest that an optimal agent performs poorly in such bandits, and does not differentiate this agent from other, sub-optimal agents.
+However, what constitutes a non-stationary bandit as opposed to a stationary one has yet to be formally defined.
+Non-stationary bandits have typically been defined as bandits for which the \say{reward distribution} changes over time.
+For example, in the seminal paper by Whittle \citep{whittle1988restless}, non-stationary bandits are referred to as \emph{restless bandits}, which are described as bandits where \say{the objects continue to change state even when they are not being operated}.
+The Bayesian formulation has motivated research in non-stationarity bandit learning that also adopts a \emph{Bayesian viewpoint}, as we do here.
+Among these studies, \cite{slivkins2008adapting} investigate what they call a dynamic multi-armed bandit, in which \say{the reward functions stochastically and gradually change in time.} \cite{mellor2013thompson} describe non-stationary bandits as ones where \say{the environment changes over time}, and more specifically, bandits where \say{arms change their expected rewards.}